Harivillu

-The plot
+Plot

-Ravi Babu (Master Subhakar) is son of a rich businessman (Bhanuchandar).
+Ravi Babu (Master Subhakar) is son of a rich businessman (Bhanu Chander).
 He is a brilliant student, good painter and talented musician.
-He is known to be suffering from Cancer and knows that death would embrace him any day.
+He is known to be suffering from cancer and knows that death would embrace him any day.
 His parents caring and sympathetic for him.
 Ravi needs love, and the way the parents are providing it is not satisfactory enough to him.
 A few words of his parents and the lady psychiatrist make him get some solace.
 But the parents are still unable to find the way to pacify their restlessness son.
 Gowri(Baby Nitya) enters their house as child servant.
 Ravi makes good friends with her and forgets all the pains.
 His parents does not like Ravi to move around with a poor girl.
 The girl gives happiness to Ravi.
 He sees a peaceful and new world with Gowri.
 He brings out his fantasies and fulfills them in her companionship.